 Beauty Dishes: Beauty dishes are a must-have for beauty and fashion photographers.
 Between the hard and soft lighting modifiers, the beauty dish sits.
 It gives the skin a lovely glow.
 And, like a hard light, it creates a great contrast for shaping details while avoiding harsh shadows along the edges.

-Scrims: They are great for absorbing harsh light outside, but they’re also great for that commercial, glowy beauty photo in the studio.
+Scrims: They are great for absorbing harsh light outside, but they’re also great for achieving that commercial, glowy beauty look in different types of fashion photography.
 Setting up and shooting with the scrim takes more effort than the other lighting modifiers on our list.
-I recommend renting it and experimenting with it; it can be a very worthwhile investment for some types of photography.
+I recommend renting it and experimenting with it; it can be a very worthwhile investment for certain types of fashion photography.

-Octabanks: These are my personal favorite.
+Octabox: These are my personal favorite.
 They have a cool name and a cool shape, but most importantly, they are extremely versatile.
-The octabank is ideal for fashion, beauty, and portrait shoots.
+The Octabox is ideal for fashion, beauty, and portrait shoots.
 The light and shadows have a lovely, even feel to them.

-When utilized without backdrop fills, the octabank offers a more rounded, lovely gradient in the background than square or rectangular softboxes.
+When utilized without backdrop fills, the Octabox offers a more rounded, lovely gradient in the background than square or rectangular softboxes.
 Unlike the more angular modifiers, it also provides you with a rounded, natural-looking catchlight in your subject’s eyes.
-My octabank and the Profoto Umbrella Deep White XL are now alternated.
+My Octabox and the Profoto Umbrella Deep White XL are now alternated.
 I primarily utilize them for my artistic personal work.

 Take your time to try out as many modifiers as possible to find the ones that work best for you.
 You can use them alone or with strip softboxes, snoots, flags, and v-flats.
 In this way, you can get into many different moods.